The ferry from Stockholm to Helsinki

 The fastest option is to fly between the two cities – there are daily flights in both directions, taking around one hour.

 If you have a little more time to spare, you could consider taking the ferry.
 It’s a much more enjoyable alternative to flying, with loads of on-board entertainment and some great scenery along the way.
-It should be said that these journeys tend to be very boozy, especially on weekends – expect to see lots of heavily refreshed Swedes taking advantage of the tax-free prices and on-board bars.

-There are two big ferry companies running services on the Stockholm–Helsinki route: Viking Line and Tallink Silja Line.
-Both make a stop at Åland (a Swedish-speaking part of Finland) along the way.
 It’s a nice enough place but the main reason for stopping there is that Åland – an autonomous region of Finland – is not subject to the same EU tax rules as Sweden and Finland.
-This clever loophole means boats can sell tax-free goods (including booze) on both legs of the journey.

 Viking Line

-Viking Line ferries run from Stockholm to Helsinki once per day.
-Boats depart Stockholm in the afternoon and arrive in Helsinki at around 10am the next morning, following a late-night stop at Mariehamn on the Åland Islands.
+Boats depart Stockholm at 4.30pm in the summer (4pm in winter) and arrive in Helsinki at around 10am the next morning (9.15am in winter), following a late-night stop at Mariehamn on the Åland Islands.

 Ferries take around 16 hours to get from Stadsgårdskajen in central Stockholm to Skatudden in Helsinki.
 Around six hours into the journey, boats makes a quick stop at Mariehamn (Åland).

-There are plenty of facilities onboard to keep you busy, including tax-free shops, restaurants and a spa with its own sauna (admission costs extra).
 Catering to the party crowd, there are nightly live music performances and DJ sessions – take a boat early in the week (Sunday–Wednesday) if you’d rather have a quieter crossing.

 Choosing a ticket